+An information session is a short presentation about St. Olaf, specifically who we are and what our students do.
+The presentation includes an overview of our admissions application process and our financial aid program.
 We offer daily information sessions to answer general questions about St. Olaf.
 If you are a first-time visitor to campus, this is a great way to learn about what a St. Olaf education can do for you.

 Sit in on a Class

-We are a college.
+(Available only to high school juniors and seniors) We are a college.
 Students go to class.
 Faculty love to teach.
 The interaction among students and between students and faculty is something to see and experience.
 If you’d like to visit a class, please let us know in advance so that we can try to match your interests to the available classes.
 Our faculty are happy to have visitors in the classroom, but they like to have a heads-up about when to expect you.

 Follow your Interests: Faculty Appointments, Music Rehearsals, Coach Visits